-One legislative option discussed in the 112th Congress was H.R.
-1802/S. 939, which would permanently exclude water infrastructure from the volume cap.
-In March 2012, the Senate passed surface transportation legislation (S. 1813) that included a provision to lift the volume cap for six years, but this provision was not included in the enacted bill (P.L.
-112-141).
-As the data above suggest, excluding PABs for water infrastructure from state volume caps would likely generate marginally more investment in water infrastructure.
+Two bills in the 114th Congress proposes to permanently exclude water infrastructure from the volume cap (H.R.
+499 and S. 2606).51 As the data above suggest, excluding PABs for water infrastructure from state volume caps would likely generate marginally more investment in water infrastructure.
 The private entities that already have used PABs in conjunction with other financial tools would likely increase the use of PABs.
 What is unclear, however, is if the expanded use of PABs would necessarily reflect substantially new infrastructure investment or just change the mix of financing tools employed for already planned projects.
 If the latter, then the potential revenue loss may not achieve the intended policy objective of increasing investment in water infrastructure.

 The proposed PAB expansion may also be a limited success as many communities have chosen government provision of water infrastructure.
-In 2011, over \$29 billion in governmental bonds were issued for 1,244 water, sewer, and sanitation projects.
-More than \$14 billion of these bonds were new money bonds.
-By comparison, for 2010, \$40.4 billion was issued for 1,546 water, sewer, and sanitation projects, and \$24 billion of the total was new money financing.
-The reliance on government provision may reflect market conditions that make private provision infeasible or public preference for government owned and operated water infrastructure.
+In 2011, long-term tax-exempt PAB issuance for water, sewage, and solid waste disposal facilities totaled \$2.2 billion.
+By comparison, approximately \$28 billion in governmental bonds (i.e., non-PAB tax-exempt bonds) were issued for 1,244 water, sewer, and sanitation projects in 2011.
+52 The reliance on government provision